Lake Oswego, Oregon: 20th and 21st centuries

 Mass transit service after the end of electric interurban service was provided by Oregon Motor Stages, but that company suspended all operations following a drivers' strike in 1954.
 In 1955, a newly formed private company, Intercity Buses, Inc., began operating bus service connecting Oswego with downtown Portland and Oregon City.
 This service was taken over by TriMet in 1970.

 In 1960, Oswego was renamed "Lake Oswego" when it annexed part of neighboring Lake Grove.
 The city has some nicknames including "Lake No-Negro", "Lake Big Ego", "Fake Oswego" and "Fake Lost Ego".
 Additionally, it was spoken of as Nimbyville during a planning-related seminar on 2008 by Dennis Egner.
 A 2012 article in the Daily Journal of Commerce identified Egner as a long-range planning director for the city of Lake Oswego.
 According to historian James W. Loewen, locals often call it "Lake No Negro" in reference to its recognition status as an "elite white suburb".

-In August 2020, Lake Oswego received significant media attention when its resident received an anonymous letter from neighbors asking them to take down their "Black Lives Matter" sign from the window, complaining that it lowers property values, which prompted Mayor Studebaker to issue a response to this matter.
+In August 2020, Lake Oswego received significant media attention when a resident received an anonymous letter from neighbors asking them to take down their "Black Lives Matter" sign from the window, complaining that it lowers property values, which prompted Mayor Kent Studebaker (served, 2013-2020) to issue a response to this matter.
 A documentary titled Lake No Negro about Lake Oswego's racially exclusive past was produced by a Lakeridge High School student in 2020.